EnriqueSPR/mushroom_classifier/README.md

 ## 1. Scrape mushroom information and generate the picture dataset

-   * **1.1** Get all the scientific names.

-I obtained a total of 2000 mushroom species.
+   * **1.1** Get all the scientific names: I obtained a total of 2000 mushroom species.
 Next I removed the "var." species and some duplicates.
 This yielded a total of **1911 total mushrooms.**

 > From these species I selected the most popular ones.